Skip to main content

 Can I change an employee's policy back in time?

 No. A policy change cannot be used to change vacation earning back in time.
 When an employee is moved to a new policy, the new vacation earning applies going forward.
-If the employee should have had a different vacation balance from an earlier date, the balance must be corrected manually by decreasing or increasing it.
+If the employee should have had a different vacation balance from an earlier date, the balance must be corrected manually with a reduction or increase.

 Example: If an employee switched from full-time to a 4-day week from February 1, but is only moved to a part-time policy later, the employee should be moved to the correct part-time policy going forward, and the incorrect vacation earning for the period from February 1 to the change must be corrected manually.